ilokesto/caro-kann/README.md

 &nbsp;

-## useDerivedStore
+## derived state

-Just like useStore accepts a selector function, **useDerivedStore accepts a derivation function**.
-However, unlike selector functions, there are no specific restrictions on derivation functions.
-Using a derivation function, you can create **derived states** based on existing states, similar to derived atoms in Jotai.
-This is useful for enhancing the reusability and composability of states, and helps simplify complex state management logic.
-Like derived atoms, **derived states are recalculated whenever the referenced state changes**.
+In JavaScript, functions are first-class objects, meaning they can have properties and methods. useStore is both a function that returns a tuple and an object that has a method called derived.
+Similar to the selector function discussed earlier, the derived method takes a derived function as an argument.
+This method allows you to create a derived state based on the existing state.
+It is useful for improving the reusability and composability of state, simplifying complex state management logic.
+Derived state is recalculated whenever the referenced state changes.

 ```tsx
 function CompB() {
   const [a, setA] = useStore(store => store.a)